Louisiana Purchase: Background

 Throughout the second half of the 18th century, the French colony of Louisiana became a pawn for European political intrigue.
 The colony was the most substantial presence of France's overseas empire, with other possessions consisting of a few small settlements along the Mississippi and other main rivers.
 France ceded the territory to Spain in 1762 in the secret Treaty of Fontainebleau.
 Following French defeat in the Seven Years' War, Spain gained control of the territory west of the Mississippi, and the British received the territory to the east of the river.

 Following the establishment of the United States, the Americans controlled the area east of the Mississippi and north of New Orleans.
 The main issue for the Americans was free transit of the Mississippi out to sea.
-As the lands were being gradually settled by American migrants, many Americans, including Jefferson, assumed that the territory would be acquired "piece by piece."
+As the lands were being gradually settled by American migrants, many Americans, including Jefferson, assumed that the territory would be acquired "piece by piece".
 The risk of another power taking it from a weakened Spain made a "profound reconsideration" of this policy necessary.

 New Orleans was already important for shipping agricultural goods to and from the areas of the United States west of the Appalachian Mountains.
 Pinckney's Treaty, signed with Spain on October 27, 1795, gave American merchants "right of deposit" in New Orleans, granting them use of the port to store goods for export.
 The treaty also recognized American rights to navigate the entire Mississippi, which had become vital to the growing trade of the western territories.

-In 1798, Spain revoked the treaty allowing American use of New Orleans, greatly upsetting Americans.
+In 1798, Spain revoked the treaty allowing American use of New Orleans, greatly upsetting the Americans.
 In 1801, Spanish Governor Don Juan Manuel de Salcedo took over from the Marquess of Casa Calvo, and restored the American right to deposit goods.
-However, in 1800 Spain had ceded the Louisiana territory back to France as part of Napoleon's secret Third Treaty of San Ildefonso.
+However, in 1800, Spain had ceded the Louisiana territory back to France as part of Napoleon's secret Third Treaty of San Ildefonso.
+The subsequent 1801 Treaty of Aranjuez established that Spain's cession of Louisiana was a "restoration" of the territory to France, not a retrocession.
 The territory nominally remained under Spanish control, until a transfer of power to France on November 30, 1803, just three weeks before the formal cession of the territory to the United States on December 20, 1803.